Search

 Tip

-You can make additional changes to the /etc/mumble-server.ini configuration file to customize your Mumble server.
-To learn more about the available options in the configuration file in the Mumble wiki.
+configuration file to customize your Mumble server.
+Learn more about the available options in the configuration file in the Mumble wiki.

 With the server up and running, you and your friends can join the Mumble voice chat using Meshnet.